Tuesday, 2 December 2025

 Throughout my career, whether standing beside a newly commissioned mini-hydro plant in remote Sri Lanka or navigating tense boardrooms in Canada, I learned that the most important leadership skill is the ability to return, again and again, to a quiet center within oneself.

-In a world driven by urgency - climate urgency, technological acceleration, economic pressure - it is easy to be swept into reactivity.
+In a world driven by urgency - climate threats, technological acceleration, economic pressure - it is easy to be swept into reactivity.

 A SUNTEC Agent

-It is about listening - to people (the mentors, investors, the committed team at SUNTEC, customers, agents and dealers), to place, to context, and to the subtler currents of our own minds.
+It is about listening - to people (the mentors, investors, the committed team at SUNTEC, customers, agents and dealers) - to place, to context, to the subtler currents of our own minds and taking decisive action.

 When we listen deeply, we begin to act from alignment rather than reaction.